Pipeline Log

 Check the data in the table.

 You can find the samples in 5-minutes-to github repository.
+As always, this post will be contributed back to the Apache Hop docs.

 Want to find out more?
 Download our free Hop fact sheet now!